Definition

 To find out, we compared the performance of the S&P 500 against two sustainable fund indexes: the Calvert Social Index and the Vanguard FTSE Social Index.
 Although all three indexes invest passively in the overall stock market, the companies selected by the sustainable indexes also meet strict environmental, social, and corporate governance (ESG) standards.

 From large state pensions to university endowments to ordinary citizens, investors share a common desire to invest in a sustainable way.
-In the U.S. alone, sustainable investing has become one of the fastest-growing investment trends, with overall assets exceeding $16.6 trillion in 2020 –an astonishing increase from merely $639 billion in 1995.*
+In the U.S. alone, sustainable investing has become one of the fastest-growing investment trends, with overall assets exceeding $3.9 trillion at the end of 2025–an astonishing increase from the approximate $600 billion in 2018.*

-Although much of the increase is attributable to institutional investors, an overwhelming majority of women and younger investors are transforming the investing landscape by demanding investments that go beyond the traditional financial metrics and include ESG factors. *Report on US sustainable and impact investing trends 2020, U.S Social Investment Forum, 2020
+Although much of the increase is attributable to institutional investors, an overwhelming majority of women and younger investors are transforming the investing landscape by demanding investments that go beyond the traditional financial metrics and include ESG factors. *

 % of investors that consider social, political, and/or environmental factors when making an investment decision